DavidkingMazimpaka/alu-machine_learning/math/summative/README.md

 Here's an example of how to use the script with a sample dataset:

+1. a simple linear regression model to predict sales based on TV marketing expenses.
+You will investigate three different approaches to this problem.
+You will use NumPy and Scikit-Learn linear regression models, as well as construct and optimize the sum of squares cost function with gradient descent from scratch.

 ## Contributing

 COntributed by David King Mazimpaka -> <d.mazimpaka@alustudent.com>